-All common share and per-common-share figures in this prospectus have been adjusted to reflect a 1-for reverse stock split of our outstanding common stock to be effected prior to the consummation of this offering.
+All common share and per-common-share figures in this prospectus have been adjusted to reflect a 1-for outstanding common stock to be effected prior to the consummation of this offering.

-We have applied to list our common stock on The NASDAQ Capital Market under the symbol "EYEG."
+We intend to apply to list our common stock on The NASDAQ Capital Market under the symbol "EYEG."
 No assurance can be given that our application will be approved.